IshanKhuttan/HumberNavigator/index.md

 # Week11-Nov11
 This week I programmed my stm32.
-I got my sensor(Bmp280) code working and the display(1.8 TFT ST7735) running) properly.
+I got my sensor(Bmp280) code working and the display(1.8 TFT ST7735) working properly.
 Everything is working perfect.
 But the it is on the Breadboard not on PCB.
 Because I have to make some changes on the PCB yet.
+As it was very difficult to find the connections for my arduino.
+Now I have to design my PCB as the breadboard connections are working.
 ![img20181113182718](https://user-images.githubusercontent.com/43187006/48524750-91254780-e84f-11e8-948d-13e60074ca6e.jpg)

 The reading from my sensor(BMP280):